Projective geometry: History

+Classification

 There are many projective geometries, which may be divided into discrete and continuous: a discrete geometry comprises a set of points, which may or may not be finite in number, while a continuous geometry has infinitely many points with no gaps in between.

 The only projective geometry of dimension 0 is a single point.
 A projective geometry of dimension 1 consists of a single line containing at least 3 points.
 The geometric construction of arithmetic operations cannot be performed in either of these cases.
 For dimension 2, there is a rich structure in virtue of the absence of Desargues' Theorem.

 The smallest 2-dimensional projective geometry (that with the fewest points) is the Fano plane, which has 3 points on every line, with 7 points and 7 lines in all, having the following collinearities: